mmfrenkel/pinnochios-pizza/README.md

 The database was modeled off of the menu on the real _Pinnochio's Pizza & Subs_ website found here: http://www.pinocchiospizza.net/menu.html.

-This project utilizes a sqlite relational database (the default) that was created using the code stored in `orders/build_database.py`.
-This file creates each item in the database, with the correct relationships, in the case that the database would need to be regenerated again.
+This project utilizes a sqlite relational database (the Django default) that was created using the code stored in `orders/build_database.py`.
+This file can be used to create each item in the database, with its correct relationships, in the case that the database needs to be regenerated again.
+Because the database, in it's current state, is quite small, it was committed as part of this project (see `db.sqlite3`).

 If changes to the database model are necessary, see the section entitled `Develop`  under`IV.
 Usage Locally`
 for more information on database migrations.